raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ---

 In the nineteen-seventies, I spent a lot of time in Toronto's libraries.
-My favourite hangouts were the Sanderson Branch (which was near my home in Little Italy), and the "Spaced Out Library," a non-circulating collection of science fiction and fantasy that had been donated by [Judith Merril] and was housed within St. George and College Street branch.
+My favourite hangouts were the Sanderson Branch (which was near my home in Little Italy), and the "Spaced Out Library," a non-circulating collection of science fiction and fantasy donated by [Judith Merril], that was housed within St. George and College Street branch.[^games]

 [Judith Merril]: https://www.thestar.com/yourtoronto/once-upon-a-city-archives/2018/01/04/little-mother-of-science-fiction-birthed-new-chapter-for-genre-in-canada.html
+[^games]: Of particular interest to me was that the Spaced Out Library also contained a collection of sci-fi themed wargames.
+At the time, these games were quite expensive and nearly always out of my financial reach.
+I recall going to the library with some like-minded neighborhood friends and playing games like [BattleFleet Mars](https://en.wikipedia.org/wiki/BattleFleet_Mars), [Starforce: Alpha Centauri](Starforce: Alpha Centauri) and [StarSoldier](https://boardgamegeek.com/boardgame/6215/starsoldier-tactical-warfare-25th-century), or just reading the rules and fantasizing about the universe described in the games.

 I especially enjoyed reading back issues of Scientific American, and like many, I was captivated by [Martin Gardner's][mg] "Mathematical Games" columns.
 My mother had sent me to a day camp for gifted kids once, and it was organized like a university.
 The "students" self-selected electives, and I picked one called "Whodunnit."
 It turned out to be a half-day exercise in puzzles and games, and I was hooked.